3D Radiation hydrodynamics of a dynamical torus: Method

 \subsection{Simulation Code}

 We use the public version of the N-body+hydrodynamics code GIZMO \citep{2015MNRAS.450...53H} in pressure smoothed-particle hydrodynamics (P-SPH) mode.
 GIZMO's P-SPH algorithm is a `modern' SPH method as opposed to the `traditional' T-SPH mode.
-P-SPH is a pressure-energy scheme, incorporating artificial conductivity, and switches for artificial viscosity.
+P-SPH is a pressure-entropy scheme, incorporating artificial conductivity, and switches for artificial viscosity.
 GIZMO is a descendant of GADGET \citep[specifically GADGET-3, see][]{2005MNRAS.364.1105S}, an N-body+SPH code in widespread use, and GIZMO shares many of the same features with GADGET, including file formats.
-GIZMO primarily differs from GADGET by including a new hydrodynamics scheme, but in our initial tests we found this method sometimes developed extremely small time-steps that essentially halted the simulation.
+GIZMO primarily differs from GADGET by including a new hydrodynamics scheme that differs significantly from SPH, but in our initial tests we found this new algorithm sometimes developed extremely small time-steps that essentially halted the simulation.
 It was not clear to us whether the cause of this issue was a bug in the particular public version of GIZMO we download (a bug that may have been fixed in a more recent release), a genuine issue with the algorithm, or a problem in our particular model and its implementation, but recent results show that many of the results of cosmological simulations do not strongly depend on the hydrodynamics scheme \citep{2018MNRAS.480..800H}.
-Hence, we choose to run GIZMO in the simpler P-SPH mode rather than attempting to disentangle this problem.
+Hence rather than attempting to disentangle this problem, we chose to run GIZMO in the simpler P-SPH mode, where we did not encounter such vanishingly small time-steps.

+Our simulations include self-gravity, which can produce gravitational instabilities, as we discuss in Section~\ref{section_evolve}.
+Additionally, we include a static background potential, which we discuss in Section~\ref{simulations_section}.